rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 You may apply a distribution as well.
-The result set of a selector might be quite large, so take care, which distribution to apply, see [Distribution Concepts](distribution.md):
+The result set of a selector might be quite large, so take care, which distribution to apply, see '[Distribution Concepts](distribution.md)':

 ```xml
 <generate type="db_order_item" count="100" pageSize="100">